Do you sometimes have problems focusing while working or studying?

 Thus, in order not to cramp your work efficiency, you need to reactivate your attention through breaks.

-It is no wonder that healthy people perform better in every sphere of their life.
+It is no wonder that healthy people perform better in every sphere of life.
 When we are healthy, we are happier and more optimistic.
 What’s more, these positive emotions foster greater productivity and concentration on important activities.

 Here are some ways to stay healthy or increase your health: